pharaohmak/pharaohmak/README.md

 - 📝 I regularly write articles to encouraging immigrant youth to have the character, confidence and leadership skills to reach their full potential through cultural knowledge and appreciation, education, and entrepreneurship.
 [Visit Blog](https://pharaohmak.wordpress.com/)

-- 💬 Ask me about **Custom Code, Consultation and Advice, or Troubleshooting & Debugging Techniques**
+- 💬 Ask me about Consultation and Advice for **Custom Code, Installation and Configuration, Troubleshooting & Debugging Techniques**

 - 📫 How to reach me **pharaohmak@sleepingpharaoh.com**